Vanishing Contributions: A Unified Framework for Smooth and Iterative Model Compression: Experimental results

 \section{Experimental results}

-In this section, we present the experimental evaluation of the VCON approach.
-To assess its effectiveness, we focus on three model compression techniques: pruning, quantization, and low-rank decomposition.
-These methods are applied across a combination of datasets and models in both computer vision and natural language processing domains.
-We apply compression either with a post-shot approach and with the VCON approach, and we compare the results.
-Datasets and implementation details are provided in Appendix~\ref{app:datasets} and Appendix~\ref{app:hyperparam}, respectively.
+To assess the effectiveness of VCON, we focus on three model compression techniques: pruning, quantization, and LRD.
+These methods are applied across a range of datasets and models in both computer vision and natural language processing.
+Specifically, we test a Vision Transformer (ViT)~\cite{dosovitskiyImageWorth16x162020} in its \quotes{Tiny}, \quotes{Small} and \quotes{Base} variants (ViT-T/16, ViT-S/16 and ViT-B/16) on CIFAR-10, CIFAR-100~\cite{krizhevskyLearningMultipleLayers2009} and ImageNet-1k~\cite{dengImageNetLargescaleHierarchical2009} computer vision datasets and two language models, BERT~\cite{devlinBERTPretrainingDeep2019} and distilBERT~\cite{sanhDistilBERTDistilledVersion2020} on Question Natural Language Inference (QNLI)~\cite{demszkyTransformingQuestionAnswering2018} dataset and Multi-Genre Natural Language Inference (MNLI) dataset~\cite{williamsBroadCoverageChallengeCorpus2018}.
+Further information on datasets is provided in Appendix~\ref{app:datasets}.